 , which is now available.
 He has also co-written a series of inspirational novellas with Edie Hand, titled "The Ride Series."

-Don Keith's most recent historical work is another WWII submarine non-fiction book based on the life and exploits of Commander Dudley "Mush" Morton, the war's first submarine "ace" and one of its most inspiring and controversial personalities.
-UNDERSEA WARRIOR is now available wherever books are sold.
+In 2011, Don Keith published another historical work, UNDERSEA WARRIOR, about the life and exploits of Commander Dudley "Mush" Morton, World War II's first submarine "ace" and one of its most inspiring and controversial personalities.
 The latest biography is the amazing and inspirational story of a man whose life experiences would make Horatio Alger look like a pessimist.
 MATTIE C.'s BOY tells the story of Shelley Stewart, who grew up challenged by poverty, family cruelty, brutal racism and more to become one of the country's top radio broadcasting personalities, a successful businessman, and one of the key players in the human rights movement in Birmingham, Alabama, in the 1960s.

 Don lives in Indian Springs Village, Alabama, with his wife, Charlene.
 He is also an active "ham" radio operator (call sign N4KC